 Our ability to realize the anticipated benefits of the IOS Acquisition will depend, to a large extent, on our ability to integrate the Intraoral Scanner Business into ours.
-We may devote significant management attention and resources preparing for and then integrating the business practices and operations of the Intraoral Scanner Business with ours.
+We have and may continue to devote significant management attention and resources to integrate the business practices and operations of the Intraoral Scanner Business with ours.
 This integration process may be disruptive to our and the Intraoral Scanner businesses, and, if implemented ineffectively, could restrict realization of the expected benefits.
 In addition, we may fail to realize some of the anticipated benefits of the IOS Acquisition if the integration process takes longer than expected or is more costly than expected.
 Potential difficulties we may encounter in the integration process include: